psbhatbvbcs/disruptive-advertisement-aps-portfolio/index.md

 [Back to Top](#disruptive-advertisement-portfolio)

 ## Design <a name="design"></a>

+### High-Level Design of Targeted Advertising <a name="high-level-design"></a>

+Here's a high-level overview of the targeted advertising process, incorporating key players and technologies:

+1. **Publishers:** Websites or apps that display advertisements (e.g., news sites, social media platforms).

+2. **Advertisers:** Businesses that create and pay for advertisements to reach their target audience.

+3. **Supply-Side Platform (SSP):**  A platform that helps publishers manage and sell their ad inventory.

+4. **Demand-Side Platform (DSP):** A platform that helps advertisers manage and buy ad inventory.

+5. **Ad Exchange:**  A marketplace where publishers and advertisers connect through SSPs and DSPs to buy and sell ad impressions in real-time.

+6. **Real-Time Bidding (RTB):**  An automated auction system where advertisers bid on the opportunity to show their ads to users in real-time.

+**Process:**

+* **Advertisers** create campaigns, targeting specific demographics, interests, and behaviors.
+* **Publishers** integrate with **SSPs** to manage their ad inventory and make it available for bidding.
+* **DSPs** connect with **Ad Exchanges** and receive user data and ad inventory information.
+* **When a user visits a publisher's website, an RTB auction is triggered.**
+* **DSPs bid on the impression based on user profile data and campaign targeting criteria.**
+* **The highest bidder wins the impression and their ad is served to the user.**

+**Algorithms and Data Structures:**

+* **User Profiling:** Clustering, collaborative filtering, content-based filtering
+* **Campaign Management:** Search algorithms, sorting algorithms, data validation
+* **Bidding and Auction:** Auction algorithms (first-price, second-price), machine learning for bid optimization
+* **Ad Serving and Tracking:** Hash tables, queueing algorithms, data logging
+* **Performance Analysis and Optimization:** Machine learning, A/B testing

 [Back to Top](#disruptive-advertisement-portfolio)

 ## Challenges <a name="challenges"></a>

+This project will present some interesting challenges:

+* **Data Scalability:** Handling large volumes of user data and ad inventory efficiently.
+* **Real-time Processing:** Processing bids and serving ads in real-time while maintaining low latency.
+* **Privacy and Security:** Ensuring user data privacy and protection from fraudulent activity.
+* **Algorithm Optimization:** Finding the most efficient algorithms for user profiling, ad targeting, and bidding.
+* **User Experience:**  Balancing personalized advertising with user privacy and a positive experience.

 [Back to Top](#disruptive-advertisement-portfolio)

 ## To-Do <a name="to-do"></a>

+Here's a list of tasks I plan to tackle for this portfolio project:

+* **Research and Choose Algorithms:**  Explore different algorithms from the course syllabus (and beyond) to implement key functionalities.
+* **Research Data Structures:**  Research appropriate data structures to efficiently store user profiles, campaigns, ads, bids, and performance data.
+* **Evaluate and Analyze Results:**  Measure the performance of the system using various metrics, identify areas for improvement, and reflect on the algorithms and design choices.

 [Back to Top](#disruptive-advertisement-portfolio)

+I'm excited to delve deeper into this project and explore the intricate world of targeted advertising!